-I recently did a “rig run down” of my gigging set up for 2014.
+I recently did a “rig run down” of my gigging set up.
 It’s worth a read (even if it’s nearly 2000 words!)

 A new purchase for 2013 was a Peavey Rockingham guitar and today I’d like to tell you the story behind it.

 It all started back in November when a student of mine arrived with any extra guitar case.
 I was intrigued from the get go!

 This student travels a lot with his job and is his own boss.
 One of his hobbies is going to auctions and trying to profit by re-selling the items on eBay, and as a side income, he does quite well (I’ve been with him to a few auctions, so can verify this).

 Anyway, he got the guitar out and asked me what I knew about it and how much I would recommend him selling it for.

 Luckily for him, I knew quite a bit about the Peavey Rockingham guitar, having read an interview with Darrel Higham (Imelda May) to promote the launch of the guitar back in 2007!
 Yep, if I’m that interested I’ll remember it!
 Darrel was the brains behind the guitar and is a great rockabilly guitarist as well.

 Inspired by classic guitars

 The Peavey Rockingham is I believe based off a Gretsch G6120, one of the differences is the Rockingham has two humbuckers rather than a P90 in the neck and single coil in the bridge.

 They seem to only have released in the UK, although I have seen some on eBay in the US.
 Plus it doesn’t seem to have been sold for that long or produced in vast quantities.
 Other than that, I knew nothing!